 Rather than try to keep everybody else on side, you aren’t afraid to ruffle a few feathers if it means being your real self.
 You have the ultimate belief in yourself and you don’t ever feel the need to go out of your way to please or impress others.

 You treat those around you with respect, but at no point would you pander to their ego in order to get ahead.
-You want to achieve by showing your true colors and if other people find that scary, then that’s their problem, not yours.
+You want to achieve by showing your true colors, and if other people find that scary, that’s their problem, not yours.

 Because of this, you are quite choosy about who you let into your inner circle.
 You haven’t got the time or energy to waste on people who just want you to agree with them all the time.